 This required information must be presented in the form of comparative condensed financial statements.
-This format cannot be replaced by a graph.
-GASB Statement 34, 11b, prescribes this list and requires three years' worth of comparative data to be available at a glance to financial statement users.
+This format may not be replaced by a graph.
+This list is prescribed by GASB 34, 11b, and requires three years' worth of comparative data will be available at a glance to financial statement users.
 The required elements are as follows:

-- Total assets, distinguishing between capital and other assets - Total liabilities, distinguishing between long-term liabilities and other liabilities - Total net position, distinguishing among amounts in net investment in capital assets; restricted amounts; and unrestricted amounts - Operating revenue by major source and total operating revenues - Operating expenses by function and total operating expenses - Operating income (loss) - Non-operating revenues and expenses - Income before other revenues, expenses, gains, and losses - Capital contributions - Contributions to term and permanent endowments - Other contributions - Special and extraordinary items - Change in net position - Ending net position
+- a.
+Total assets, distinguishing between capital and other assets - b.
+Total liabilities, distinguishing between long-term liabilities and other liabilities - c.
+Total net assets, distinguishing among amounts invested in capital assets, net of related debt; restricted amounts; and unrestricted amounts - d.
+Operating revenue by major source and total operating revenues - e.
+Operating expenses by function and total operating expenses - f.
+Operating income (loss) - g.
+Non-operating revenues and expenses - h.
+Income before other revenues, expenses, gains, and losses - i.
+Capital contributions - j.
+Contributions to term and permanent endowments - k.
+Other contributions - I. Special and extraordinary items - m.
+Change in net assets - n.
+Ending net assets